Texas Ranches

 Once inventory became legible, resistance shifted from philosophical concern to operational refinement.

-Alignment was achieved by making structural rules explicit.
+I drove alignment by making structural rules explicit.

 TXR needed to simultaneously serve four audiences: